Arech/nntl/README.md

 2. [Download](https://yadi.sk/d/DpvoqtGGUqh5JQ) or (provided you have a Matlab/Octave installed) convert the MNIST data with the `%NNTL_ROOT%/nntl/_supp/matlab/mnist2bin.m` script from the [mnist_uint8.mat](https://github.com/rasmusbergpalm/DeepLearnToolbox/blob/master/data/mnist_uint8.mat) file (supplied with the DeepLearnToolbox) to a corresponding small and a full file.
 Put the `mnist60000.bin` and the `mnist200_100.bin` (the last file is the MNIST dataset cropped to the 200 train and the 100 test samples for use in debug builds) to the `%NNTL_ROOT%/data/` folder.
 3. I guess, that's enough to build and run the `tests` project.
 It should pass all tests in a debug and release modes.
 To run an individual test case use the [--gtest_filter](https://github.com/google/googletest/blob/master/googletest/docs/V1_7_AdvancedGuide.md#running-a-subset-of-the-tests) command line option.

-## The Status of the NNTL
+## The Status of the code

 The code in general is pretty stable and could be used for tasks it was made for in production and as a basis for extension.
+However, please note that it's a personal tool I made for my own research, joy and projects.
+I'm very limited on resources, so it can be very unperfect in some (or by some standards - all) points.

-Feel free to contact me if you need some assistance.
+See for yourself and feel free to contact me if you need some help.
+And remember to check the [changelog.md](ChangeLog.md)

-## Warning and Disclaimer
-The code uses very tight loops of mathematical operations that creates a huge load on a CPU.
-I've encountered some hardware faults and BSODs on my overclocked system (that I thought to be very stable for a long time), until I relaxed the overclocking significantly.

 ## Contact information